med-emerging-math/contemporary-emerging-math/Module_3-2_Notes.md

 ## Exercises

 1. Like in example 1, you want to separate five students (A,B,C,D,E) into as few groups so that their requests are respected.
 Find, using whatever method you like, a satisfactory set of groups if their requests are:

     1. A does not like B and C.
     2. B does not like A.
     3. C does not like D.
     4. D does not like B or C.
     5. E does not like B.

 2. A classic optimization problem is the [Assignment problem](https://en.wikipedia.org/wiki/Assignment_problem).
 One example of this is that your family has 4 members and there are 4 chores that need to be done.
 Each person must do exactly one chore, and no one can do the same chore.
 To make it fair, each person is allowed to rate, on a scale of -10 (strong dislike) to 0 (neutral) to 10 (strong preference), how much they would like to do each of the chores.
 For example, Rohan might assign a 5 to taking out garbage, a 2 to walking the dog, 10 to buying groceries, and -5 to cleaning the bathroom. **Describe a Brute Force method for solving this problem, and describe a Greedy Algorithm for solving this problem.**
 3. Grid-walking problems are a class of counting problems where you ask "How many paths are there through a grid, starting in the bottom left, moving only up or right?".
 You can [read about them here](https://brilliant.org/wiki/rectangular-grid-walk-no-restriction/).
 Many of these problems require mathematical insights to solve, and part of the way to develop that insight is to perform Brute force computations on small cases, then guess a pattern.
 By listing out all possible paths, **find the number of paths in a 2 by 3 grid** that:

     1. Start in the bottom left square of the grid,
     2. End in the top right of the grid,
     3. Only move right or up one square at a time (no moving diagonally or down or left).

 After that, find the number of paths in a 3 by 3 grid, and a 4 by 3 grid.
 Then guess a general pattern.
-4. Watch the ["That's All I Need"](https://youtu.be/w2X3vVMdh-s) scene from "The Jerk".
-Explain how Steve Martin's character is performing a type of greedy algorithm.